• Skip to primary navigation

 Architrave switch

-It is forbidden to wire a conventional switch within reach of a washbasin, bath or shower unit so you will need to use a ceiling switch in these circumstances, or put the plate switch outside the bathroom.
-A ceiling switch is mounted to the roof and is switched on and off using a pull cord – see our project on how to fit a pull cord switch.
+When dealing with bathrooms or “special locations” as they are known, it is forbidden to wire a conventional switch within reach of a washbasin, bath or shower unit, so will need to use a ceiling switch in these circumstances, or put the plate switch outside the bathroom.

 Ceiling or pull cord switch